DDeShon/react-chat-ai/README.md

-A Chat GPT clone using React and JavaScript.
+This is a clone of ChatGPT, created with React and JavaScript.